Blepharoplasty Eyelid Surgery in Newcastle, Maitland & Hunter Valley Australia

 Insurance Considerations

-Eyelid surgery might be covered by insurance when deemed medically necessary for visual impairment.
+Eyelid surgery might be covered by insurance when deemed medically necessary to treat a visual impairment.

 If eyelid surgery is deemed medically necessary (MBS item number 45617), private health insurance may help lower out-of-pocket expenses.
-This can make the procedure more affordable for patients.
+This can make the procedure more affordable.
 The extent of coverage for eyelid surgery can vary between different insurance policies, with some potentially providing more coverage than others.

 In summary, blepharoplasty offers a wide range of benefits, from facial aesthetics to optimised vision.
 By understanding the different types of eyelid surgery, the procedure itself, and the recovery process, patients can make informed decisions about their care.
-Choosing an experienced surgeon and following pre- and post-operative guidelines can minimize risks and ensure the best possible outcomes.
-Dr Beldholm has close to 20 years of experience with this procedure.
-Whether considering this surgery for cosmetic reasons or functional purposes, the results of blepharoplasty can be long-lasting.
+Choosing an experienced surgeon and following pre- and post-operative guidelines can minimise risks and ensure the best possible outcomes.
+Dr. Beldholm has more than 15 years of experience with this procedure.
+Whether considering blepharoplasty for cosmetic or functional reasons, the results can be long-lasting.

 What is blepharoplasty?